ehrenbentz/LASERcoder/README.md

 1. **Launch LASERcoder** and select an output directory: This is your project's working directory.
 All annotations, keys, session files, and summaries for a project live here (see [Where your data goes](#where-your-data-goes)).
 2. **Select a video directory** and choose the video to annotate.
 Colored dots show which videos are already in progress or complete.
-3. **Create or load an event key.** Define your behaviors with names, keyboard shortcuts, and types (Point or State), and assign mutually exclusive groups as needed.
+3. **Create or load an event key.** Define your events with names, keyboard shortcuts, and types (Point or State), and assign mutually exclusive groups as needed.
 Optionally load a subject key to score multiple individuals.
-4. **Annotate.** Press a behavior's hotkey (or click its button) as the video plays.
+4. **Annotate.** Press an event's shortcut key (or click its button) as the video plays.
 For state events, press once to start and again to end.
 Everything is saved as you go.
 5. **Press `Escape`** to return to the file selection screen — your position is remembered.
 From there, mark videos complete, visualize timelines, and **generate summary statistics** for one video or the whole experiment.